 Another charitable endeavor includes a joint attorney/insurance adjuster Habitat for Humanity Project.
 Ed and other personal injury lawyers have joined with local insurance adjusters to provide and construct a home for a needy family.
 Besides the charitable nature of the effort, it “breaks the ice” with those who have much to do with the evaluation and settlement of cases.

 Ed and his wife have established a $100,000.00 scholarship at Fordham Law School and another $100,000.00 gift to Siena College specifically dedicated to help graduates of Siena College attend the school.
-During a recent academic year 10 Siena students applied to Fordham Law, several were admitted and one is presently attending and making use of the scholarship.
-Additionally, 2 Siena students attend the Summer Fellows program at Fordham Law School each summer.
+During a recent academic year ten Siena students applied to Fordham Law, several were admitted and one recently graduated having had the benefit of scholarship all three years.
+Additionally, two Siena students attend the Summer Fellows program at Fordham Law School each summer.